 Comedy in Tokyo is like comedy everywhere: lots of men, not so many women, and lots of jokes about penises.
 There’s one group out to change this though, and they’re doing it with a winning line-up, a charity auction and plenty of laughs along the way.

 Started by Dita von Kinklestein earlier this year, That’s What She Said has already held two fantastically successful nights in Shimokitazawa, raising money for Zenkoku Josei Shelter Network NPO.
 The shows have a great line-up of female comedians, with spots for first-timers and an unusual avant-garde auction to top things off, making it a fresh experience every time.
-With the third show coming up on October 20th, we spoke to Dita about how the show got started, what impact it’s had and what it takes to run an all-women comedy show in the often male-orientated metropolis that is Tokyo.
+With the fourth show coming up on December 15th, we spoke to Dita about how the show got started, what impact it’s had and what it takes to run an all-women comedy show in the often male-orientated metropolis that is Tokyo.

 An aspiring comedian herself, Dita dipped her toe into the comedy scene of Tokyo only recently, with a debut performance at a local stand-up night: “I just decided to give it a go and asked someone if I could get a spot on a stand-up show.
 The week leading up to my debut performance I found out Matt Koff from the Daily Show was dropping in to perform and it was sold out.
 I was wracked with anxiety and I practised every free moment I had.”
 The slot was a success, and she became a regular, but found there was something missing from the experience.